Higher Education Administration

 - Outstanding Graduates: Eleven 2012 UF IHE Outstanding Graduates were competitively selected and honored at the reunion.

 - Innovative Online Program: We offer an Ed.D. program focused on preparing education leaders in our Leadership in Education Administration Doctorate (LEAD) program.
-Applications are being accepted now for the next cohort to begin January, 2014.

 - Institute of Higher Education: Annually sponsors the Community College Futures Assembly, an independent policy summit, which will be celebrating its 20th Anniversary in January, 2014.